-After celebrating its 10th year anniversary, Ballet 5:8 ambitiously launches into the 22/23 season with world premieres, fan favorites and new commissions by Matthew Rushing, Associate Artistic Director of Alvin Ailey American Dance Theater and Tobin James, a former member of the Martha Graham Ensemble (Graham 2).
-Ballet 5:8’s 22/23 season includes performances at several notable Chicago cultural institutions and offers an incredibly innovative package, “The Living Room Series,” inviting patrons to book special ballet experiences brought directly into their homes.
+After celebrating its 10th year anniversary, Ballet 5:8 ambitiously launches into the 23/24 Season with world premieres, fan favorites, and new commissions by Matthew Rushing, Associate Artistic Director of Alvin Ailey American Dance Theater, and Tobin James, a former member of the Martha Graham Ensemble (Graham 2).
+Ballet 5:8’s 23/24 season includes performances at several notable Chicago cultural institutions and offers an incredibly innovative package, “The Living Room Series,” inviting patrons to book special ballet experiences brought directly into their homes.
 Ballet 5:8 will create customized and personal performances informed and inspired by the unique lives of patrons.
-Fans and new audiences alike can expect scintillating, thrilling, entertaining and though-provoking ballet experiences truly unlike any other this season and beyond.
+Fans and new audiences alike can expect scintillating, thrilling, entertaining, and thought-provoking ballet experiences truly unlike any other this season and beyond.

 To learn about Ballet 5:8’s 23/24 Season, please visit www.Ballet58.org.